douglas86/nextjs-template/README.md

 - NEXT_APP_GOOGLE_SECRET_KEY: secret key
 - copy and paste it in the environment variable

-NEXTAUTH_SECRET_KEY environment variable
+JWT_SECRET, DATA_ENCRYPTION_SECRET, NEXTAUTH_SECRET_IV environment variable

-- This secret key needs to be generated
+- These secret keys need to be generated
-- Generate a new secret key for Next and Prisma adapter
 - Use the following command $ openssl rand -base64 32
 - that should then give you a string that is necessary for .env file
 - if you are using windows, make sure to use wsl
-- then place this in your environment variable file
+- once generated, place it in your environment variable file
-- NEXTAUTH_SECRET_KEY: key that was just generated

-NEXTAUTH_SECRET_IV environment variable

-- You need to generate a new Secret iv key for encrypting and decrypt purposes
-- To generate a new key run the following command $ openssl rand -base64 32
-- You can use the same key as the one above for local development
+- you can use the same generated key for all the environment variable
-- But, please don't use the same key when in production
-- if you are using windows, make sure to use wsl
-- then place this newly created secret in you .env file
-- NEXTAUTH_SECRET_IV: key that was just generated
+- during local development
+- But if this is going to production, please create different keys for each one
+- it will help improve security

 NEXTAUTH_ALGORITHM environment variable